kjk2010/AmpliPi-POE-Touchscreen/README.md

-# AmpliPi-POE-Touchscreen-Keypad
+# AmpliPi POE Touchscreen Controller
 POE-powered touchscreen controller for AmpliPi
-A touchscreen keypad designed to control AmpliPi, using the Olimex ESP32-PoE board.
+A touchscreen controller designed to control [AmpliPi](https://amplipi.com), using the Olimex ESP32-PoE board.

 For the WiFi version, go to this repo: https://github.com/kjk2010/AmpliPi-Touchscreen-Keypad